 - Current revenue or certification requirements

 Templatize the MDF application process and manage communications within the designated software.
-This will improve approval turn-around time, overall organization, and ambiguities in communication.
-Moreover, a PRM like Allbound will tie MDF usage directly to deal registrations to automatically grant deeper understanding of the effectiveness.
+The formalization of this process will improve approval turn-around time, overall organization, and ambiguities in communication.

 How will you track results?